Jbveas01/glycol-probe-certification-frontend/README.md

-# Kroger Technology Glycol Probe Application
+# Kroger Technology Glycol Probe Front End

-Web application designed for Kroger Technology's Glycol Probe Certification Program.
+Front end part of the full stack application designed for Kroger Technology's Glycol Probe Certification Program.
-This application stores probe data, updates probe data, displays relevant stats, and displays probes that need to be recertified
+This application stores probe data, updates probe data, displays relevant stats, and displays probes that need to be recertified.
+This repository contains only the front end of the full application.
+The server was developed in a separate repository which also contains the full stack application.
+This is located at [Glycol Probe Full Application](https://github.com/Jbveas01/glycolserver).

-## How to run
-1. Clone the repository

-## Features

-- [x]Posts Data from form to MongoDB atlas
-- [x]Gets Glycol Probe data from MongoDB and displays it
-- [x]Grabs data from multiple arrays and displays it in tables
-- [x]Utilizes Regex for proper Probe Serial # formatting on input form
-- [x]Uses the current date and displays how many days until probes are expired (2 years)
-- [x]Visualizes data in multiple graphs on Dashboard
-- [x]Uses an Express web server to handle server side routing and logic
-- [x]Developed using MERN stack.
+The full application is also hosted on Heroku found here: [https://ancient-hollows-84500.herokuapp.com/](Glycol Probe Application)